Knocked Up: Production

 Several of the major cast members return from previous Judd Apatow projects: Seth Rogen, Martin Starr, Jason Segel, and James Franco all starred in the television series Freaks and Geeks which Apatow produced.
-From the Apatow-created Undeclared (which also featured Rogen, Segel and Starr) there are Jay Baruchel and Loudon Wainwright III.
-Paul Feig, who co-created Freaks and Geeks, starred in the Apatow-written movie Heavyweights and directed the Apatow-produced Bridesmaids also makes a brief cameo as the Fantasy Baseball Guy.
+From the Apatow-created Undeclared (which also featured Rogen, Segel, and Starr), there are Jay Baruchel and Loudon Wainwright III.
+Paul Feig, who co-created Freaks and Geeks, starred in the Apatow-written movie Heavyweights and directed the Apatow-produced Bridesmaids, also makes a brief cameo as the Fantasy Baseball Guy.
 Steve Carell, who makes a cameo appearance as himself, played the main role in Apatow's The 40-Year-Old Virgin which also starred Rogen and Paul Rudd, as well as appearing in the Apatow-produced Anchorman.
-Finally, Leslie Mann, who also appeared in The 40-Year-Old Virgin and Freaks and Geeks, is married to Apatow and their two daughters play her children in the movie.
+Finally, Leslie Mann, who also appeared in The 40-Year-Old Virgin and Freaks and Geeks, is married to Apatow, and their two daughters play her children in the movie.

 Anne Hathaway was originally cast in the role of Alison in the film, but dropped out due to creative reasons that Apatow attributed to Hathaway's disagreement with plans to use real footage of a woman giving birth.
-Jennifer Love Hewitt and Kate Bosworth auditioned for the part after Hathaway dropped out, but ended up losing out to Katherine Heigl.
+Rogen later corroborated: "(Anne Hathaway) didn’t want the crowning of the baby to be visually representative.
+Even though it wasn’t going to be hers… It’s obviously not real.
+But she didn’t even want…she felt that it was not her brand."
+Jennifer Love Hewitt, Kate Bosworth and Olivia Wilde auditioned for the part after Hathaway dropped out, but ended up losing out to Katherine Heigl.
 Christina Aguilera was a contender for the main role but decided to turn it down because she was promoting her album Back to Basics at the time.

 The closing credits roll over cast members' baby photos.
 The image of Joanna Kerns as a young mother was previously famous from its use in the opening credits of Growing Pains first few seasons.

 Bennett Miller, the director of Capote, appears in a mockumentary DVD feature called "Directing the Director" in which he is allegedly hired by the studio to supervise Apatow's work.
 However, he only interferes with it, eventually leading the two into a fist fight.